ly7erg1c/text_manipulation/README.md

 - **Masked Display**: API keys are partially hidden when viewing configuration
 - **Validation**: Basic format validation when setting keys
 - **Secure Handling**: Keys are stored securely and never logged
+- **Read-Only Usage**: All API keys are used exclusively for read-only database queries

 ## Architecture